 After being arrested in 2014 for alleged domestic violence during his time at college, he wasn’t invited to the NFL Combine, but Hill ran a 4.25-second 40-yard dash at his pro day, so the Chiefs were willing to take a risk.

-The allegations surrounding child abuse in 2019 seemed like they could derail a promising career, but they were eventually dismissed by the league as hearsay, with no definitive evidence available.
+The allegations surrounding child abuse in 2019 seemed like they could derail a promising career, but they were eventually dismissed by the league as hearsay, with no definitive evidence.
 After a meeting with the player in July 2019, the NFL released a statement;

-The decision not to discipline the player was a shocking one, but it does give him a better chance of making the Hall of Fame in the future.
-That should also have a positive impact on the prices of his rookie cards.
+The decision not to discipline the player was shocking, but it does give him a better chance of making the Hall of Fame in the future.
+That should also positively impact the prices of his rookie cards.

-Hill has a range of affordable investment options, including autos and patches, as well as rare parallels.
+Hill has a range of affordable investment options, including autos and patches and rare parallels.
 Any of the cards above have good potential for profit in the future, but he’ll need to be on his best behavior from now on.